brandonjschwartz/engineering-website/README.md

 4. Make sure it looks good on your localhost

-5. git commit -am "restaurants" && git push
+5. git add . && git commit -am "restaurants" && git push

 ## Example for blog post